 GitHub is at the heart of our whole process.
 When you propose a change to the docs site, GitHub manages the two different versions of a doc: the original version as it exists on docs.newrelic.com and the edited version that exists on your screen.
 With any edit you make, the Docs team reviews and approves it before it's published.

 If you're a New Relic employee, we recommend joining the New Relic org on GitHub.
-To join the org, ping the @hero in our open source help channel.
+To join the org, ping the @hero in our #help-security-tooling channel.

 You don't need a complete understanding of git or GitHub to get set up, but you might encounter some unfamiliar terms: